Take That Live

-Take That Live (also known as the III Tour) was the ninth concert tour by British band Take That, in support of their seventh studio album III.
+Take That Live (also known as the III Tour) was the ninth concert tour by the English band Take That, in support of their seventh studio album III.
 The shows were announced on 8 November 2014.
 The demand for the tour led to all dates selling out as soon as they went on sale, with some dates selling out in pre-sale alone.
 Due to this demand, Take That announced extra dates to their tour.
 On 26 January 2015, a European leg of the tour was announced.
 It is their first concert tour since the Progress Live tour in 2011 and the first to feature the band as a trio following the departures of Jason Orange and Robbie Williams.

 The tour has received critical acclaim with many saying it is the band's most visually spectacular show to date.
 The tour opened in Glasgow at The SSE Hydro.
 The Pollstar 2015 Mid-Year Top 100 Worldwide Tour list revealed the tour as the 6th highest grosser, with a total of $60.8 million from 42 shows, and a total of 558,156 in attendance.